 The school search policy is effective for all students in attendance.
+Such measures are necessary when there is a reasonable concern for safety.
 This policy is designed to balance the privacy of the individual student while allowing school officials to maintain a safe environment for all students.